 Finally, an integration between your billing system and payment processor should also enable your business to produce an accurate receivables report at any moment.

 Integrating an accounting system with your subscription billing system will enable your senior financial team to gain insight into your financial position with the touch of a button.

 Adaptive recurring billing software accurately tracks your business’s earned versus deferred revenue for proper, GAAP and ASC 606-compliant revenue recognition.
 Therefore, an integration between these two systems can make period-end reconciliation a breeze.

 By integrating your billing system with your accounting system, you can see when money is going out and easily view the financial history of your organization.
 It can also help you determine trends within your organization so you can prepare for fluctuations in demand.

 4. Customer self-service portal

 Do you want your customers to be able to see their bills and invoice history online?

 Then integrating your subscription billing system with your website or a customer portal is essential.
-Not only does it allow your customers 24-hour access to their information but it can also save money on delivering invoices.
+Not only does it provide your customers with 24-hour access to their information, but it can also save money on delivering invoices.

-Additionally, it allows you to create a seamless online portal for payments where the customer view the bill and automatically pay it on the spot.
+Additionally, it allows you to create a seamless online portal for payments where customers view their bills and automatically pay them on the spot.